SAP-archive/wordpress-kaleidoscope/README.md

 Download and Installation
 -------------------------

 In this section, you will find basic installation instructions.
-Please see our detailed [Installation Guide](installation/Installation%20Guide%20Kaleidoscope.docx) and the necessary additional files in the same [directory](installation/) for the installation procedure.
+Please see our detailed [Installation Guide](https://github.com/SAP/wordpress-kaleidoscope/raw/master/installation/Installation%20Guide%20Kaleidoscope.docx) and the additional files in [this directory](installation/) that will be needed during the installation procedure.

 ### Prerequisites